ihub1/WG/README.md

 # iCode WG Tool v1.0

-It's a simple tool that takes your WG conf, converts it into plain text, and saves it as a `.conf` file.
+It's a simple tool that takes your WG QR code, converts it into plain text, and saves it as a `.conf` file.

 **FEATURES:**